BlinkID/blinkid-android/README.md

 ## <a name="quickDemo"></a> Quick start with demo app

 1. Open Android Studio.
-2. In Quick Start dialog choose _Import Non-Android Studio project_.
+2. In Quick Start dialog choose _Import project (Eclipse ADT, Gradle, etc.)_.
 3. In File dialog select _BlinkIDDemo_ folder.
 4. Wait for project to load.
 If Android studio asks you to reload project on startup, select `Yes`.